youwen5/web/routes/+about.typ

 Rust#(apostrophe)s algebraic type system.
 We could play _Risk of Rain 2_ or _Monster Hunter_.

-Or we could hike out by Campus Point, look out past the crumbling bluffs, and admire the deep indigo waters of the Pacific.
-We could stare until the sun sets in a suffusion of gold and orange and blue and the rays tear the glistening waves asunder.
+Or we could hike out by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
+We could stare until the sun sets in a suffusion of gold and orange and indigo and the rays tear the glistening waves asunder.

 And for a moment, we might forget the ennui of the world and feel weightless against its torrents.